 Organically grown • Pesticide free • Chemical free • Caffeine free • Naturally sun dried • No colouring • No additives • Vegan • Non-GMO

-Ingredient: 100% organically grown butterfly pea flowers (Clitoria ternatae)
+Ingredient: Organically grown double petals butterfly pea flowers (Clitoria ternatae)

 Packaged in resealable, reusable pouch.